CyNide4869/find_sauce/README.md

 To use this script, create an account on saucenao and get the api_key from the account settings and place it in the script.

+> The default saucenao account has a request limit of 6 requests for every 30 seconds and a total of 200 requests for 24h.

 ## Folder Structure

 The parent folder or the root folder has to consist of Find_Sauce.py and another folder named 'images' which consists the images whose sauce is to be searched / found.